toradex/meta-toradex-security/README.md

 The level of support of the above features is:

+- BSP reference images: tested during development but not in Toradex's CI environment, integration effort is expected.
 - Torizon OS (formerly named TorizonCore): tested and integrated.
-- BSP Layers and Reference Images: not tested, integration effort is expected.

 The features are currently supported on the following SoMs:

-- Verdin iMX8MM
-- Verdin iMX8MP
+- Apalis iMX6
 - Apalis iMX8
-- Colibri iMX8X
+- Colibri iMX6DL
 - Colibri iMX6ULL (1GB eMMC variant only)
 - Colibri iMX7D (1GB eMMC variant only)
-- Colibri iMX6DL
+- Colibri iMX8X
+- Verdin AM62
+- Verdin iMX8MM
-- Apalis iMX6
+- Verdin iMX8MP

 This layer only works on Embedded Linux 6.3.0 and newer releases.